 - Makes sure all necessary permits, permissions, insurance, and approvals are secured.

-- Ensures there are no scheduling conflicts with other activites or events.
+- Ensures there are no scheduling conflicts with other activities or events.

 - Ensures your event does not negatively impact City services.